-The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting.
-Management has taken steps to implement procedures and provide maintenance related to an effective design for the Company's internal controls and procedures over financial reporting.
+The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting ("ICFR").
+Management has taken steps to implement procedures and provide maintenance related to an effective design for the Company's ICFR.

 Management will continue with the implementation of procedures aimed at minimizing the risk of material error in its financial reporting.